The relationship between saddle and rider can very easily become a one way track for resentment.

 Risk of infections

 Again, women can be more susceptible here.
 A 2018 study published in the Journal of Sexual Medicine found that women who cycle are more likely to suffer from urinary tract infections (UTIs).

 Outside of bladder infections, saddle sores themselves can become infected as can ingrown hairs.

 "If you're repeatedly getting thrush, or infections, it's a very different issue.
 I wouldn’t want people to waste money on loads of different saddles when there might need to go through a medical referral process," Burt says.

 If problems reoccur, you should see your GP.
 But on a basic level, hygiene before, during and after chamois time is crucial.

 "On long rides, hot and humid skin can lead to infection and is more likely to break down, especially when you add friction.
 If you're experiencing chafing, rubbing or redness, it’s worth trying a chamois cream."

 Burt also says he's seeing more and more cases of 'turbo training' related saddle problems, where riders are getting hotter and sweatier than ever before, whilst spending more time in a static position than they would outside.

-Saddle comfort and effect on overall riding position
+The effect of bike saddle comfort on your overall riding position

 Your comfort in the saddle can hugely influence other elements of bike fit.
 If you're not able to rotate into an aggressive position because you're protecting your most sensitive body parts, you'll often suffer from back pain (upper or lower) as a result of bending at the spine instead.